EnergySage/pytest-quarantine/CONTRIBUTING.md

     $ tox
     ```

     This requires having multiple versions of Python installed on your system (see the [tox configuration](./tox.ini) for the list); [pyenv](https://github.com/pyenv/pyenv) is a good tool for that.
-However, this is also run for every pull request via continuous integration, so it's okay to skip it.
+However, this is also run for every pull request via continuous integration, so it’s okay to skip it.